-Many of my clients that are in their 20’s don’t really want to talk about anything other than term life insurance.
+Many of my clients don’t really want to talk about anything other than term life insurance.
 That is until I am able to educate them on why they would even want to buy an indexed universal life insurance policy.
+The question I get a lot from younger clients is should I get life insurance in my 20s?

 When we are fresh out of college and thrust into the real world, we really don’t know much about how finances work.
 We meet with the 401k guy and the employee benefits guy shortly after we start to get our financial futures all set up.
 It all sounds good but compared to what?